soroushamdg/pyMine/README.md

 # Welcome to pyMine!
 ## Classis Mine game in python!
 ![screen-shot](scsht.png)
-pyMine is open-source module for Python, helps you to create or play old classic Windows Mine game in Python Terminal enviorment.
+pyMine is an open-source module for Python, helps you to create or play old classic Windows Mine game in Python Terminal enviorment.

 # How to install?